curiocunngios/CTF/journal1.md

 # chronic symptoms
 below are symptoms I have had chronically which I might not have brought up in our first meeting
 - always cannot maintain focus for long.
-- **daytime** consistently jumping between being super tired and overly energized not happily energized, more like stressed-induced, cannot focus and think properly, which also feel like shit (actually I have been like this more or less everyday throughout the last few years)
+- **daytime** either being super tired or overly energized not happily energized, more like stressed-induced, cannot focus and think properly.
+Rarely feel calm. (had been like this for years but recently it gets to be more serious)
-- **alway**s feel stress and heart palpitations starts out of nowhere for being static, whenever I move something.
-For example, going for a walk, shaking my legs, intensively typical, gaming or moving my fingers, I feel calm.
-This heavily disturbs my studying
+- **always** feel stress and heart palpitations starts out of nowhere for being static, whenever I move something.
+For example, going for a walk (my favourite thing and I feel the most peaceful and happy doing it), shaking my legs, intensively movements of fingers, I feel calm.
+This heavily disturbs my reading stage during my studying.